Dakota Johnson: 1999–2014: Beginnings

 After graduating from high school, Johnson took acting classes with teacher Tom Todoroff until 2008.
 She signed with the William Morris Agency and started her acting career.
-She had a minor role in David Fincher's biographical film The Social Network (2010).
-She had a small role in the fantasy film Beastly (2011).
+She had a minor role in David Fincher's biographical film The Social Network (2010) and also had a small role in the fantasy film Beastly (2011).
 Johnson starred in So Yong Kim's drama For Ellen (2012), alongside Paul Dano and Jon Heder.
 The film is about a struggling musician in the midst of a custody battle.
 Also in 2012, she played a student at a prep school in Christopher Neil's independent comedy Goats.
-Johnson starred in Nicholas Stoller's romance film The Five-Year Engagement and the comedy 21 Jump Street.
+She also starred in Nicholas Stoller's romance film The Five-Year Engagement and the comedy 21 Jump Street.
 She had a leading role for Chris Nelson's film Date and Switch.

 In March 2012, Johnson had a leading role in the Fox comedy television series Ben and Kate.
 It was canceled on January 25, 2013, after one season.
 Johnson continued acting in films, with a small role in Need for Speed (2014).
 In 2013, she had a role as one of the new hires on the series finale episode of the NBC comedy series The Office.